PUBLIC TRANSPORT, TAXI, RIDE SHARE OR FORKLIFT ACCIDENT INJURY COMPENSATION

 Insurance companies have trained claims consultants, in-house lawyers and external legal panels who vigorously defend compensation claims.
 To advance your interests you will need a lawyer who understands your personal situation and has the experience and knowledge to maximise your compensation.

-The Advantage Legal team have worked in insurance companies, as personal injury lawyers and also as Decision Makers that resolve disputes between insurers and injured people.
+The Advantage Legal team have worked in insurance companies, as personal injury lawyers in personal injury compensation law firms and also as Decision Makers that resolve disputes between insurers and injured people.
 Our focus is on ensuring that you understand the legal process, recover from your injuries and receive maximum compensation.
 Your claim is about you and is worth more with Advantage Legal representing you.

 NSW personal injury lawyers commonly offer to represent people who have been involved in public transport, taxi, ride share or forklift accidents on a no-win, no-fee basis when pursuing a claim in the NSW motor accident compensation scheme.
 If you’d like to know more about no-win, no fee billing arrangements, please read our FAQ What does No-Win, No-Fee mean?